Today I've got some fasting questions and answers for you from Instagram last week, plus I'll tell you about my 5-day fast results!

 I didn't want to have to break my fast early over this!

 The 4th day I couldn't sit to work at all (which ticked me off because I had all this extra time to get stuff done!), so I tried standing, but even that was bothering me, and I also had a headache.
-Besides the homeopathics, I took a magnesium bath that helped a lot, and that was when I had another cup of bone broth hoping the extra minerals would make a difference.
+Besides the homeopathics, I took a magnesium bath which helped a lot, and that was when I had another cup of bone broth hoping the extra minerals would make a difference.
 It did help the headache but my lower back muscle pain was at 5-6 out of 10.
 After I'd take more remedies and it'd go to a 2-3 I'd try sitting again, it was up and down.
 That night was horrible, there wasn't a comfortable position no matter how I tried.
 I still didn't break though, no food or Motrin yet…

 The next day it got worse.

 After the bad night I woke up not only with my back really hurting, but overall wasn't feeling good after 4 1/2 days of no food.
 My back pain flared even more and now with nausea when I'd drink more water.
-I tried the mushroom tea, which I think helped a little.
+I tried mushroom tea, which I think helped a little.
 A nap with the heating pad was SO nice and took the pain totally away for one wonderful hour, and then it came back worse, with pain radiating to my arms and legs.
 Yes, for those of you who are homeopathy geeks like I am, I did try the correct homeopathic remedy for that, even in a 1M, but it wasn't working and more heat didn't work this time either.
 The pain was at a 7 now and felt just like back labor!
 By now I realized I was going to have to break my fast a half-day early so I could take 2 Motrin just to get the anti-inflammatory effects.
 I was so excited for this big dinner I wanted to make for my family after all these days, and I couldn't do that with back pain.

 I knew I'd have to start off slow…

 So I just had a handful of these lovely keto snacks with some ranch dip and wow did they taste good.
 Then I took the Motrin and also tried ice on my back, which worked really well together so I could make our big dinner without pain, yay!
 I've been fine ever since too.
+Weird, I know.
 We just don't appreciate living without pain until we DO hurt, right?

 What I really missed even more than the food